Vince Gilligan: Breaking Bad, Better Call Saul, and El Camino

 In July 2018, it was announced that Gilligan had agreed to stay with Sony TV on a new three-year deal.
-His deal via his High Bridge Productions company was renewed in 2021.
+His deal with Sony via his own production company, High Bridge Productions, was renewed in 2021.

-Gilligan quietly developed the script for El Camino: A Breaking Bad Movie, which wraps up the story of Jesse Pinkman following the events of "Felina", Breaking Bads finale, ahead of the show's tenth anniversary.
-Gilligan subsequently led its direction and filming.
-The movie was released in a limited theatrical screening and on Netflix in October 2019.
+After stepping down as showrunner and leaving the writers room for Better Call Saul, Gilligan quietly developed the script for El Camino: A Breaking Bad Movie, which wraps up the story of Breaking Bad co-protagonist Jesse Pinkman following the events of "Felina", ahead of the show's tenth anniversary.
+He subsequently directed and produced the film, which was released in a limited theatrical screening and on Netflix in October 2019.

 Breaking Bad, Better Call Saul, and El Camino, along with various short-form web series associated with these series, have been described informally by the shows' staff and fans as the "Gilliverse".
-Following the broadcast run of Better Call Saul, Gilligan said he does not plan to create any more works related to Breaking Bad.
+Following the finale of Better Call Saul, Gilligan said that he does not plan to create any more works related to Breaking Bad.

 Battle Creek

-In September 2013, Sony struck a deal with CBS to produce a new television series created by Gilligan and David Shore entitled Battle Creek.
-Based on a script written by Gilligan ten years prior, the show follows the partnership of two police detectives who must compete with a seemingly-perfect FBI agent.
-Gilligan co-wrote the first episode with Shore, the showrunner of the series.
-CBS ordered thirteen episodes and the series aired on CBS starting March 1, 2015.
-CBS decided not to renew the series for a second season.
+In September 2013, Sony struck a deal with CBS to produce a new series created by Gilligan and David Shore called Battle Creek.
+Based on a script written by Gilligan a decade prior, the show follows two police detectives who must compete with a seemingly perfect FBI agent.
+Gilligan co-wrote the first episode with Shore, who served as showrunner of the series.
+CBS ordered 13 episodes and the series aired on CBS starting March 1, 2015, but it was not renewed for a second season.

 Pluribus

-After Better Call Saul finished its run, Gilligan worked on a new show titled Pluribus, a science fiction genre piece that has been compared to The X-Files and The Twilight Zone.
-The show, initially under working title Wycaro 339, received a two-season order from Apple TV+ in September 2022, with confirmation that Rhea Seehorn, who played Kim Wexler on Better Call Saul, would be in a starring role.
+After Better Call Saul finished, Gilligan began working on a new show titled Pluribus, a science fiction series that has been compared to The X-Files and The Twilight Zone.
+The show, initially under working title Wycaro 339, received a two-season order from Apple TV+ in September 2022, with confirmation that Rhea Seehorn, who played Kim Wexler on Better Call Saul, would star.
+The series premiered in 2025.

 Other work

 Film

 Gilligan first had a screenplay produced in 1993 for the romantic comedy film Wilder Napalm.
-While working on The X-Files, one of Gilligan's early screenplays was produced in 1998 as a film, Home Fries, which starred Drew Barrymore and Luke Wilson.
+While working on The X-Files, one of his early screenplays was produced in 1998 as Home Fries, which starred Drew Barrymore and Luke Wilson.
 He also rewrote the screenplay for the 2008 Will Smith film Hancock, which was originally written by Vincent Ngo.

 Television

 Gilligan was hired by The X-Files creator Chris Carter to be a consulting producer on his new series Harsh Realm.
-After The X-Files, Gilligan wrote an episode of the short lived police procedural series Robbery Homicide Division and an episode of the ABC series Night Stalker.
-Gilligan made his acting debut in 2014 in "VCR Maintenance and Educational Publishing", the ninth episode of the fifth season of NBC's comedy series Community.
-He plays a cheesy actor hosting "Pile of Bullets", a fictional 1990s VCR-based video game.
+After The X-Files, he wrote an episode of the short lived police procedural series Robbery Homicide Division and an episode of the ABC series Night Stalker.

+In 2014, Gilligan had a cameo role in the "VCR Maintenance and Educational Publishing" episode of the NBC comedy series Community as a cheesy actor hosting Pile of Bullets, a fictional 1990s VCR-based video game.